PDXostc/vehicle_signal_distribution/README.md

 if this is the case, check that the second field in the CSV has a number (in quotes) for each line.

+The provided `ctx` pointer will be set to an internal context.
+All subsequent signal operations will use this pointer as an argument.

 ### Setting the first signal

 The signal publisher starts the process of distributing updated signal values to subscribers by setting a signal through a VSD call:

 ![Publisher step 1](https://raw.githubusercontent.com/PDXostc/vehicle_signal_distribution/documentation/illustrations/vsd_pub_2.png "Setting the first signal")
-*Fig 3.
+*Fig. 3.
 Setting the first signal*

 A signal value can be set by its name (slow), its unique signal ID integer (less slow), or by a signal descriptor retrieved by name or ID (fast).
 In the example above we set the signal by name, which is a complete VSS path to the signal.

 The signal value is changed from its original 2350 to 2400.